Merkoba/Hue/README.md

 "default_video_url"
 >Image to show to video element when there's no video image loaded.

-"default_radio_source"
->The default radio url used for new rooms or when "/radio default" is issued.
-To work properly, for now, this must be ideally a working icecasat radio url.

 "mongodb_path"
 >The path to the MongoDB database.
 The name can be anything as long as the port is correct.